Help make the best choice when selecting a new tap

 Gravity fed system

-Your cold water tank will be in the loft and a hot water cylinder elsewhere (most likely in an airing cupboard), and these systems are generally found in older properties.
-This means you have a low pressure water system and you’ll need to choose taps and showers designed to work with lower water pressures.
+These systems are generally found in older properties.
+You can tell whether you have this system as you’ll have a cold water tank in the loft and a hot water cylinder elsewhere (most likely in an airing cupboard).
+This means you have a low-pressure water system and you’ll need to choose taps designed to work with lower water pressures.

-However, if you have enough height between the bottom of the cold water tank and the tap or shower, it is possible to have high pressure at that particular outlet, and we’ll show you how to measure this later in the article so you can choose the right taps or shower for your pressure.
+However, if you have enough height between the bottom of the cold water tank and the tap or shower, it’s possible to have high pressure at that particular outlet, and we’ll show you how to measure this later in the article so you can choose the right taps for your pressure.

 Below is an example of an indirect cold water gravity system: